NOURISHING THE BODY AND THE MIND FROM PRECONCEPTION ONWARDS

 Are you food sensitive?

-Helping adults with symptoms such as IBS, Coeliac Disease, post viral chronic fatigue, autoimmune (hypothyroid, Fibromyalgia) and food-induced anxiety and depression.
+Helping adults with symptoms such as IBS, SIBO, Coeliac Disease, post viral chronic fatigue, autoimmune (hypothyroid, Fibromyalgia) and food-induced anxiety and depression.

-Are you eating the right foods for both of you?
 Nutritional Epigenetics links food and environmental chemicals to developmental disorders in children.
 Brie and camembert aren't the only foods to be avoided!
 One consultation is all you will need to ensure you are eating the right foods, are taking the most suitable vitamin supplements (depending on your genetics) and getting all your essential nutrients for both you and your baby.
 If the mother's gut is not in a healthy state, this will often lead to problems breastfeeding, as the partly digested food molecules can pass through the breast milk and cause havoc in the gut of the breastfeeding newborn.

 Is your baby colicky, restless, writhing in pain, have blood in their stools, rashes (including nappy rash) and generally unsettled?